javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

 # Async iterators and generators

-Asynchronous iterators allow to iterate over data that comes asynchronously, on-demand.
-For instance, when we download something chunk-by-chunk over a network.
-Asynchronous generators make it even more convenient.
+Asynchronous iterators allow us to iterate over data that comes asynchronously, on-demand.
+Like, for instance, when we download something chunk-by-chunk over a network.
+And asynchronous generators make it even more convenient.

 Let's see a simple example first, to grasp the syntax, and then review a real-life use case.